elastic/elasticsearch-specification/README.md

 ### Structure of the JSON representation

-The representation is a JSON object with two top level keys:
+The JSON representation is [formally defined as TypeScript definitions](specification/src/metamodel.ts).
+Refer to them for the full details.
+It is an object with two top level keys:

 ```jsonc
 {